 Jean heads the Children’s Screen Time Action Network, using screen time research to help parents and professionals reduce children’s screen time and promote creative play.
 Previously, Jean worked as a writer and communications consultant both in high tech and nonprofit settings.
 She holds a Master’s in Education and a Certificate in Parenting Education from Wheelock College.
 She lives in Amherst, NH, with her husband Jim, and various combinations of their five children who come home from college and career.

-Sam supports CCFC’s programs, including corporate campaigns and the Children’s Screen Time Action Network.
+Sam supports CCFC’s communications and operations, focusing on the organization’s corporate campaigns.
 Prior to joining CCFC, she served as an AmeriCorps member at BEST Hospitality in Boston, where she taught English, civics, and computer skills to members of Local 26.
 Sam studied online volunteer communities and the politics of European migration at Harvard University, where she graduated with a BA in Social Studies.
-In her spare time, she enjoys exploring Boston’s green spaces, finding new favorite restaurants, and cooking.
+In her spare time, she enjoys exploring green spaces and cooking.

 Rachel is an advocate for young children, with a deep commitment to helping children and families find meaningful connections in a media-heavy world.
 Rachel earned a B.A. with honors in Environmental Studies, where she published her innovative research on picture books as a tool for consumerism education, and received an M.Ed in Early Childhood Education from Champlain College, focusing on nurturing preschoolers’ self-control in an “instant gratification society.”
 Rachel has worked as a founding Director and Lead Teacher at the nation’s largest all-outdoor preschool, and is a founding member of the NAEYC Young Professionals Advisory Council.